claudio-ing/weather-app/README.md

 Geo locations are saved in the local storage and live through different sessions.
 Weather data are stored using [pinia](https://pinia.vuejs.org/) to optimize API calls and are valid for the single session;

-Some component and utility function tests were configured with [jest](https://jestjs.io/) and [vue-test-utils](https://test-utils.vuejs.org/guide/).
+Some component and utility function tests were set up with [jest](https://jestjs.io/) and [vue-test-utils](https://test-utils.vuejs.org/guide/).

 ## Project setup
 ```